jonkemp/gulp-useref/README.md

 > Parse build blocks in HTML files to replace references to non-optimized scripts or stylesheets with [useref](https://github.com/digisfera/useref)

-Inspired by the grunt plugin [grunt-useref](https://github.com/pajtai/grunt-useref), but it does not do file concatenation or minification.
-You can use [gulp-bundle](https://github.com/jonkemp/gulp-bundle) or other gulp plugins for those tasks.
+Inspired by the grunt plugin [grunt-useref](https://github.com/pajtai/grunt-useref).
+It will do file concatenation but not minification.
+Files are then passed down as part of the stream.
+For minification of assets or other modifications, use [gulp-filter](https://github.com/sindresorhus/gulp-filter) to filter specific types of assets.

 ## Install